Binary Decimal Hex Converter

 - Two's complement

-- The common signed-integer encoding where the top bit marks negative values.
+- A common signed-integer reading where the top bit marks negative values in a fixed-width register.

 - Endian

-- The byte order used when a multi-byte integer is stored or transmitted.
+- The byte order used when a multi-byte value is stored, displayed, or transmitted.

 - Bit field